 Play with the pup ahead of leaving.
 Then settle them down with a chew stick.
 When your pup’s otherwise distracted, quietly go.

-No big ‘Goodbye’, just slide out the door (and then monitor via Petcube to see how well they have settled.)
+No big ‘Goodbye’, just slide out the door (and then monitor via Petcube to see how well they have settled).

 Also, shake up your leaving routine.
 Change the order in which you put on your coat and pick up the car keys.
 Go out through different doors.
 When there are no clear clues you’re about to go, the puppy worries less.

-How to Continue Potty Train While You’re at Work
+How to Potty Train a Stubborn Puppy

 You have two options:

-- The Puppy Pen: With a bed area and a separate toilet spot
+- The Puppy Pen: With a bed area and a separate toilet spot;

 - Crate Train: With appropriately timed comfort breaks.